WIS-MICC-CellObservatory/QuPathTutorial/README.md

 ## Overview

-This repository include Material used during "Image Analysis with QuPath" workshop: Presentation, Exercises and related image files.
+This repository include Material used during "Image Analysis with QuPath" workshops: Presentation, Exercises and related image files.
+The Workshop were given at the Weizmann Institute of Science in March 2023
 <p align="center">
 <img src="https://github.com/WIS-MICC-CellObservatory/QuPathTutorial/blob/main/WorkshopOverview.png" width="750" title="Overview">
 	</p>